AI4People’s Ethical Framework for a Good AI Society

 Looking forward the second year, AI4People will provide an opportunity to build upon the important achievements of the first year of the Forum.

-The 1st AI4People’s Forum Meeting will be held on April 2nd at 14:30 (registration from 14:00), at the European Parliament, Brussels with the aim to present the Agenda for the AI4People’s Scientific Activities for 2019.
-In order to confirm your attendance, please register here.
+The first AI4People Forum Meetings was held on April 2nd at the European Parliament, Brussels, where the Agenda for the AI4People’s Scientific Activities for the year was presented.

-After the AI4People’s Ethical Framework for a Good AI Society: Opportunities, Risks, Principles, and Recommendations, the activities in 2019 will focus on the “Governance of AI”.
-The Recommendations of our previous document and its 20 Action Points (AP) are the starting point of the work.
-Most of the issues on how to assess, to develop, to incentivise and to support a Good AI Society entail complex matters of governance.
+Following the AI4People’s Ethical Framework for a Good AI Society: Opportunities, Risks, Principles, and Recommendations, the activities in 2019 will focus on the “Governance of AI”.
+The Recommendations of this document and its 20 Action Points (AP) are the starting point upon which the 2019 activities will be built on; most of the issues on how to assess, to develop, to incentivise and to support a Good AI Society entail complex matters of governance.

-The Governance of AI sets the level of abstraction, in order to properly tackle four magnitudes of complexity on (i) regulation; (ii) know-how; (iii) possible solutions; and, (iv) evaluation, that is, who, how, what, and why.
-More particularly, the intricacy regards:
+The Governance of AI sets the level of abstraction, in order to properly tackle four magnitudes of complexity on (i) regulation; (ii) know-how; (iii) possible solutions; and, (iv) evaluation, that is, who, how, what, and why:

 (i) The interaction between different regulatory systems.
 In addition to the rules of national and international lawmakers, consider the role that the forces of the market, or of social norms, play in this context, e.g. trust.
 These regulatory systems can compete, and even clash with each other.
 Several approaches capture part of this complex interaction, for example, through models of risk regulation, and of risk governance.
 Next year (2019), before Election Day in May, the EU Commission’s documents on a new legal framework for AI and its ethical principles should be available.
 Also, but not only, in light of these documents, the aim is to flesh out what kind of governance is emerging, and we should opt for in the field of AI, before the new EU Parliament and Commission;